jshmrsn/karg/README.md

             description = "Print this text."
     )

-    val textToPrintAfter = optionalParameter(
+    // Argument values are forced to be nullable when the argument is optional (and no default is provided) val textToPrintAfter = optionalParameter(
             name = "text-to-print-after",
             description = "If provided, print this text after the primary text."